haydennix55/Interview_Project/README.md

 to print the data in XML format.

 ####NOTE:
-The conversion option required use of Math::Trig and Math::Libraries, which are native on Mac.
+The conversion option required use of Math::Trig and Math::Round module, which are native on Mac.
 However need to be installed on Linux/Unix.

+To install Math::Trig and Math::Round modules, use cpan:
+        ```
+        cpan Math::Trig
+        ```
+and
+         ```
+        cpan Math::Round
+        ```

 If this is an issue, instead run
         ```
         perl converterBackup.pl kerbal.csv json
         ```